ryangurn/dropcam/README.md

 - Tests

 ## Live Video Streams
 This is currently broken as they've moved to encrypted streaming.
-There will probably be a fix on v1.0.1.
+Currently researching new ways to obtain this stream (as of 03/23/2015).

 ~~This project depends on the use of rtmpdump to capture live video streams.
 Since there is no reliable native functionality to capture RTMP streams at the moment (at least to my knowledge),